TAGC/vue-expandable-grid/README.md

 ## Features

+- Supports various forms of grid navigation:
+  - Panning
+  - Scrolling
+  - Zooming (zoom levels are customisable)
+- Publishes grid-related events:
+  - On resizing the grid
-- Supports zooming in and out.
-Zoom levels are customisable.
+  - On zooming in and out
-- Publishes grid mouse events (move and click) & zoom events.
+  - On moving the mouse around the grid
+  - On clicking somewhere in the grid
-- Customisable grid tiles.
+- Customisable grid tiles
-- Small catalog of pre-made grid tiles.
+  - Pre-made catalog of grid tiles included
-- Allows adding arbitrary items to the grid.
+- Allows placing arbitrary items on the grid

 ## Usage